codeplxor/TikTok-ViewBot/README.md

 Replace `Your_Provided_API_Endpoint_URL` with the actual URL and `YOUR_PERSONAL_SECRET_KEY` with the key you received.

 # Plans
+*these prices are not final, they will change*
 **1M Views Daily** : 10€/Day, 280€/Month or less

 **3M Views Daily** : 20€/Day, 330€/Month or less